Rnd-Guy/Prototype-shooter/README.md

 Add a game-over screen when the player runs out of lives
 Add a victory screen
 Maybe refactor certain classes and optimise others.
 Most notably the "beam" class, as this class can cause a lot of lag
+Fix bug where player lasers spawn off-center (most notable when firing whilst moving left or right)
+[Debug build only] Find out why the program doesn't close properly after returning from main
-Fix bug where player lasers spawn off-center (most notable when firing whilst moving left or right) [Release .exe only] Find out why the pause menu doesn't display correctly (functions as normal however) despite no source code changes between debug and release
+[Release build only] Find out why the pause menu doesn't display correctly (functions as normal however) despite no source code changes between debug and release

 #####Changelog:
 Version | Description